matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.99.x
 =====================

+* There are three new Axes methods with corresponding pyplot functions to facilitate autoscaling, tick location, and tick label formatting:

+  + :meth:`matplotlib.axes.Axes.margins` sets margins used to
+    autoscale the :attr:`matplotlib.axes.Axes.viewLim` based on
+    the :attr:`matplotlib.axes.Axes.dataLim`.

+  + :meth:`matplotlib.axes.Axes.locator_params` allows one to
+    adjust axes locator parameters such as *nbins*.

+  + :meth:`matplotlib.axes.Axes.ticklabel_format` is a convenience
+    method for controlling the :class:`matplotlib.ticker.ScalarFormatter`
+    that is used by default with linear axes.

 * The :meth:`matplotlib.axes.Axes.bar` method accepts a *error_kw*
   kwarg; it is a dictionary of kwargs to be passed to the errorbar function.